irmen/prog8/docs/source/targetsystem.rst

 These routines are::

-    sys.set_irq(uword handler_address, bool useKernal)
+    sys.set_irq(uword handler_address)
-    sys.set_rasterirq(uword handler_address, uword rasterline, boolean useKernal)
+    sys.set_rasterirq(uword handler_address, uword rasterline)
     sys.restore_irq()     ; set everything back to the systems default irq handler

+The IRQ handler routine must return a boolean value (0 or 1) in the A register.
+0 means do *not* run the system IRQ handler routine afterwards, 1 means run the system IRQ handler routine afterwards.

 **CommanderX16 specific notes**

-Note that for the CommanderX16 the "useKernal" parameter doesn't exists for the set_rasterirq() routine;
-it will always disable the system IRQ handler (which also means the default sys.wait() routine won't work anymore)
+Note that for the CommanderX16 the set_rasterirq() will disable VSYNC irqs and never call the system IRQ handler regardless of the return value of the user handler routine.
+This also means the default sys.wait() routine won't work anymore, when using this handler.

+These two helper routines are not particularly suited to handle multiple IRQ sources on the Commander X16.
+It's possible but it requires correct fiddling with IRQ enable bits, acknowledging the IRQs, and properly calling or not calling the system IRQ handler routine.

 The Commander X16 syslib provides two additional routines that should be used *in your IRQ handler routine* if it uses the Vera registers.
 They take care of saving and restoring the Vera state of the interrupted main program, otherwise the IRQ handler's manipulation